vadimv/server-components/README.md

 rsp provides a Java internal domain-specific language (DSL) for definition of HTML templates as a composition of functions.

-For example, to re-write the HTML fragment:
+For example, the HTML fragment:

 ```html
 <!DOCTYPE html>